florian-huber/data_science_course/README.md

 ```
 This should create a Python 3.12 environment with the packages listed in the yaml-file.

-**The classical conda environmental solver can be slow!** So it might make sense to switch to faster alternatives, either within Conda (see https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community) or mamba.

 ## Build book locally

 The current book project is meant to be generated using [*Sphinx*]([https://jupyterbook.org](https://www.sphinx-doc.org/en/master/index.html)).